ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/backend/recommended target="_blank" rel="noopener noreferrer">Backend</a></h1>
 <h3>1.
-I Was Rejected From a Senior Backend Interview Even Though I Answered Every Technical Question - <a href="https://blog.stackademic.com/i-was-rejected-from-a-senior-backend-interview-even-though-i-answered-every-technical-question-68cd32f9c124?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Took One App From 12 Users to 100,000.
+Here’s Every Time It Broke. - <a href="https://medium.com/@lklsquare/we-took-one-app-from-12-users-to-100-000-heres-every-time-it-broke-be11aa38610d?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay | Scaling Systems & Surviving Outages`**
+✍️ **posted by `lakshya kumar`**

-<blockquote>I spent years preparing Java, databases, distributed systems, and system design.
-The rejection taught me that senior software engineer…
+<blockquote>A build log, in order.
+The app is a prop.
+The failures are real, and they arrive in a predictable sequence.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Keeping Frontend and Backend Types in Sync with Typescript Magic - <a href="https://medium.com/@yu.cao20041208/keeping-frontend-and-backend-types-in-sync-with-typescript-magic-99a16b87e27d?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Do Laravel para Spring: A Ilusão do Singleton e o meu choque de paradigma no Backend - <a href="https://williamtrindadedev.medium.com/do-laravel-para-spring-a-ilus%C3%A3o-do-singleton-e-o-meu-choque-de-paradigma-no-backend-db87c04951cf?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yu Cao`**
+✍️ **posted by `William Trindade`**

-<blockquote>The bug that has no stack trace
+<blockquote>Como a mudança do ecossistema PHP para o Java transforma não apenas a sintaxe, mas a forma como pensamos sobre memória, concorrência e…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Backpressure in PHP Queue Workers — When Producers Outrun Consumers - <a href="https://levelup.gitconnected.com/backpressure-in-php-queue-workers-when-producers-outrun-consumers-b0cc3dd7b5aa?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+EXPLAIN Describes a Query.
+Production Is Everything Else That’s Running. - <a href="https://medium.com/@alakov.ilia/explain-describes-a-query-production-is-everything-else-thats-running-6b307b63c330?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ann R.`**
+✍️ **posted by `Ilia Alakov`**

-<blockquote>Queue grows, memory fills, system crashes.
-Bounded queue, rate limiting, circuit breaker, load shedding.
-Verified patterns for PHP.
+<blockquote>A while back I wrote about migrating a terabyte of banking data from Oracle to PostgreSQL with no downtime.
+The part people asked about…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-I Was a .NET Developer.
-Then My Company Told Me to Learn Android. - <a href="https://medium.com/@a95yman/i-was-a-net-developer-then-my-company-told-me-to-learn-android-4862f80e9ca4?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Our users’ phones were the backup: rebuilding a lost database from app caches - <a href="https://medium.com/@sumit-paul/our-users-phones-were-the-backup-rebuilding-a-lost-database-from-app-caches-8c4d78dffc35?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ayman Atif`**
+✍️ **posted by `Sumit Paul`**

-<blockquote>Java got me into Android development.
-Kotlin made me stay.
-Years later, I still build Android apps for fun.
+<blockquote>How expired cache entries on readers’ devices, server logs, and a year-old dump were merged back into MongoDB without overwriting anything.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Full Stack Python Course with Placement Assistance for Freshers - <a href="https://medium.com/@vdksaikiran08/full-stack-python-course-with-placement-assistance-for-freshers-d3f51a5379fa?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python vs Node.js for API Development: Which Is Best for Businesses in India in 2026? - <a href="https://medium.com/@contact.cyberathon/python-vs-node-js-for-api-development-which-is-best-for-businesses-in-india-in-2026-de1d55404096?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vdksaikiran`**
+✍️ **posted by `Contact Cyberathon`**

-<blockquote>Starting a career in software development can feel difficult for freshers, especially when they are unsure which technology to learn first…
+<blockquote>When businesses start building a new web application, mobile app, SaaS product, or internal platform, one question often comes up:
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why One Thread Is Enough: Building a Sequential TCP Server in Rust - <a href="https://medium.com/@kishanag028/why-one-thread-is-enough-building-a-sequential-tcp-server-in-rust-166c8073ebb1?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Offset vs Cursor Pagination: A Small Change That Can Improve Database Performance - <a href="https://medium.com/@sishufol/offset-vs-cursor-pagination-a-small-change-that-can-improve-database-performance-d750cc1c8142?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kishan Agarwal`**
+✍️ **posted by `Shufol Cse`**

-<blockquote>Look, I know "single-threaded server" sounds like you forgot to finish building it.
+<blockquote>Pagination looks like a simple problem.
 Continue reading on Medium »</blockquote>

-<h3>7.
-The Lifecycle of a PHP Object — From new to Destructor - <a href="https://medium.com/@annxsa/the-lifecycle-of-a-php-object-from-new-to-destructor-a4b2217eb0bc?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ann R.`**

-<blockquote>Database connections leaking randomly.
-Root cause: 4 misunderstandings of PHP object lifecycle.
-Complete guide, verified.
-Continue reading on Medium »</blockquote>

-<h3>8.
-AxilJS: Building a JavaScript / TypeScript Backend Ecosystem, One Problem at a Time - <a href="https://medium.com/@tariq-mehmood/axiljs-building-a-javascript-typescript-backend-ecosystem-one-problem-at-a-time-714dff14dc15?source=rss------backend-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tariq Mehmood`**

-<blockquote>The stack I kept rebuilding
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/networking/recommended target="_blank" rel="noopener noreferrer">Networking</a></h1>
 <h3>1.
-Stop Treating AI Risk and Security Risk as Separate Conversations - <a href="https://medium.com/modern-career/stop-treating-ai-risk-and-security-risk-as-separate-conversations-49988b0bf53b?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why AI and HPC Need High-Speed Networking: Before Learning InfiniBand - <a href="https://medium.com/@kethajayasandeep1254/nvidia-infiniband-rdma-ai-hpc-networking-explained-8f291c8724c6?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niru`**
+✍️ **posted by `Jaya Sandeep Ketha`**

-<blockquote>3 Vital Takeaways from Seattle Data, AI & Security Meetup
+<blockquote>AI Networking from the Wire to the GPU - Part 1
-Continue reading on Modern Career »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Network Traffic Analysis: Infection at the Japanese Office - <a href="https://medium.com/@rama0x01/network-traffic-analysis-infection-at-the-japanese-office-d6fec42960cc?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Private DNS Ghost: When SSL Fails Inside the Same VNet - <a href="https://hardikkankane.medium.com/the-private-dns-ghost-when-ssl-fails-inside-the-same-vnet-409e22a6a98a?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rama`**
+✍️ **posted by `Hardik Kankane`**

-<blockquote>This is a walkthrough of the Malware-Traffic-Analysis.net exercise “Infection at the Japan Field Office” (2017–06–28).
-The exercise —…
+<blockquote>How a missing keyword turned a private internal call into a public TLS failure, and what it taught us about cloud networking
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Sub-Microsecond DNS Security Dataplane in Modern C++20 and Go - <a href="https://medium.com/@namanbhatt-01/building-a-sub-microsecond-dns-security-dataplane-in-modern-c-20-and-go-99ba3dd00cd3?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS Networking Explained: VPCs, Subnets, Gateways, and How Traffic Actually Moves - <a href="https://medium.com/@sayedebad.777/aws-networking-explained-vpcs-subnets-gateways-and-how-traffic-actually-moves-a1eb885c466c?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Namanbhatt`**
+✍️ **posted by `Ebad Sayed`**

-<blockquote>Deep dive into zero-copy packet parsing, lock-free RCU atomic updates, and Kaminsky spoofing defense in modern C++20 and Go.
+<blockquote>Previous Article: AWS IAM Explained: Users, Roles, Policies, and Why Most Security Problems Start Here
 Continue reading on Medium »</blockquote>

 <h3>4.
+Networking Is the One Skill AI Still Can’t Teach You in Your Data Career - <a href="https://medium.com/data-science-collective/networking-is-the-one-skill-ai-still-cant-teach-you-in-your-data-career-1feb05a29d60?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Henry`**

+<blockquote>Stop Asking for Advice on Coffee Chats.
+Ask for Stories Instead
+Continue reading on Data Science Collective »</blockquote>

-Network Protocols: The Rules Behind Every Connection - <a href="https://medium.com/@bektiaw/network-protocols-the-rules-behind-every-connection-54780516762f?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How a VPN Actually Works: Tunneling and Encryption - <a href="https://medium.com/@breakingcode49/how-a-vpn-actually-works-tunneling-and-encryption-f03edd2cbaa3?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bektiaw`**
+✍️ **posted by `BreakingCode`**

-<blockquote>Learn the protocols behind every connection, packet, and request.
+<blockquote>Everything that happens when you flip that toggle — an envelope inside an envelope, mailed through a middleman that re-sends it under its…
 Continue reading on Medium »</blockquote>

+<h3>6.
+3 Months on Product Hunt: What I’ve Learned Beyond Upvotes - <a href="https://medium.com/@mishallrashid871/3-months-on-product-hunt-what-ive-learned-beyond-upvotes-5c35959e1468?source=rss------networking-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mishall Rashid`**

+<blockquote>Three months ago, I started spending more time on Product Hunt.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/cloud/recommended target="_blank" rel="noopener noreferrer">Cloud</a></h1>
 <h3>1.
+Move Beyond the Basics with Avanteia’s Cloud Computing Level 1 Course - <a href="https://medium.com/@avanteiapvtltd/move-beyond-the-basics-with-avanteias-cloud-computing-level-1-course-78fc1768954b?source=rss------cloud-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Avanteia Private Limited`**

+<blockquote>Cloud computing has transformed the way modern organizations build, deploy, and manage technology.
+Applications that once required…
+Continue reading on Medium »</blockquote>

+<h3>2.
 AWS SAA-C03: The One Habit That Changed My Preparation - <a href="https://medium.com/@prashantjagtap0401/aws-saa-c03-the-one-habit-that-changed-my-preparation-08ab962da348?source=rss------cloud-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Jagtap`**

 <blockquote>Clearing AWS Certified Solutions Architect — Associate (SAA-C03) was an important milestone in my AWS journey.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Deploy Aplikasi Python dari GitHub Tanpa Build Docker Manual dengan AppLaunch - <a href="https://medium.com/@nitaoktaviani2005/deploy-aplikasi-python-dari-github-tanpa-build-docker-manual-dengan-applaunch-716a332f95a8?source=rss------cloud-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nitaoktaviani`**

 <blockquote>Kalau biasanya kita melakukan deployment aplikasi menggunakan Docker, ada beberapa proses yang perlu dilakukan mulai dari build image…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Why Pragmatism Is a Strategic Advantage in Technology - <a href="https://medium.com/@marcom.palt/why-pragmatism-is-a-strategic-advantage-in-technology-89b37593e43a?source=rss------cloud-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Marcom`**

 <blockquote>Digital transformation strategy is increasingly about making the right technology decisions — not simply adopting the newest technology.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Cloud Contact Center: Features, Benefits, Cost & Implementation Guide - <a href="https://medium.com/@chirag.gupta1_3497/cloud-contact-center-features-benefits-cost-implementation-guide-ee4c79f5dca3?source=rss------cloud-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chirag Gupta`**